garden-io/garden/docs/reference/module-types/exec.md

       # the command starts a persistent process and does not wait for it return.
 The logs from the process
       # can be retrieved via the `garden logs` command as usual.
       #
+      # If a `statusCommand` is set, Garden will wait until it returns a zero exit code before considering
+      # the service ready.
+Otherwise it considers the service immediately ready.
+      #
       # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
       # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
       command:

+      # Optionally set a command to check the status of the service in dev mode.
+Garden will run the status command
+      # at an interval until it returns a zero exit code or times out.
+      #
+      # If no `statusCommand` is set, Garden will consider the service ready as soon as it has started the process.
+      #
+      # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+      # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+      statusCommand:

+      # The maximum duration (in seconds) to wait for a for the `statusCommand` to return a zero
+      # exit code.
+Ignored if no `statusCommand` is set.
+      timeout: 10

 # A list of tasks that can be run in this module.
 tasks: